juliaguida/oystercard/boris_bikes_advanced/9_raising_exceptions.md

 ### To complete this challenge, you will need to:

-- [ ] Feature test the feature you are building using irb
 - [ ] Use `{}` and `raise_error` syntax in your RSpec unit test to test exception raising
 - [ ] Use the `fail` or `raise` keyword to raise an exception in your code (not your tests)
 - [ ] Make the test pass by raising an exception
 - [ ] Explain why you use curly braces in the RSpec error handling syntax to your partner
-- [ ] Feature-test the feature again.
+- [ ] Play with your app in IRB to confirm that it works as expected

 ### Hints

 <details><summary>CLICK ME</summary>
   <li>We want to raise an error when a user tries to release a bike from an empty DockingStation.
 What would an 'empty' DockingStation object look like?
-Presumably one where the instance variable you set up in the last step doesn't yet contain a bike.
-Run a feature test with the expectation that releasing a bike from an empty docking station will raise an error</li>
+Presumably one where the instance variable you set up in the last step doesn't yet contain a bike.</li>
-  <li>Unsurprisingly, the feature test fails.
-Not because we see an error message, but rather because we don't - we can release bikes from empty DockingStations without any problem.
-You know the drill by now - let's write a matching unit test.
+  <li>You know the drill by now - let's write a unit test.
 RSpec provides us with a raise_error method for just this sort of situation, but it's usage is a little tricky.
 Check the documentation below to see how it works.</li>
   <li>The last step is to make this test past.
 You'll need to do some research on how to raise an error in Ruby.</li>
 </details>